longaodai/ssh-server/README.md

 `PASSWORD`: The password used for SSH authentication.
 (Required if you want to connect by password)

 `SSHKEY`: The private key used for SSH authentication.
 (Required if you want to connect by private key)

+## Contributing
+We would love for you to contribute to `longaodai/ssh-server`, pull requests are welcome !

+## License
+The scripts and documentation in this project are released under the [MIT License](https://github.com/longaodai/ssh-server/blob/main/LICENSE)